 We’ll take a look at simple and affordable tools for most establishments.
-The article will be useful for entrepreneurs new to restaurant business, as well as for those who own restaurants for a long time but only promote their business offline.
+The article will be useful for entrepreneurs new to the restaurant business, as well as for those who own restaurants for a long time but only promote their business offline.

 Before promoting a restaurant online, you need to answer the following questions: